divu112311/FinanceApp/OPENROUTER_FREE_SETUP.md

 ## Step 6: Test Your Free AI!

-1. Go back to your LuxeFi app
+1. Go back to your DoughJo app
 2. Send a message in the chat
 3. You should get intelligent AI responses - completely free!